 How to Stop “Show Notifications” From All websites in One Click

 Every day we came across many sites asking us to allow notification so they can send Notifications.
-At times it can bother you because there are many websites who do ask to opt-in for Notifications.
+At times it can bother you because there are many websites that do ask to opt-in for Notifications.
 It’s actually a nice way to get news from your favorites sites.
 But not every site is worth it, and that depends on person to person.
 Most of the websites use the notification feature to send you new updates on a notification via your web browser in a box popup form.
 This tutorial will help you to block all the websites from asking to show notifications.

 The below photo is a typical example of pop-up asking for notification permission from Facebook, and this is an original way to serve Notifications.
 But some websites even use horrible and annoying practices that discriminate focus on the main content.
 So you either have to pick between”Block” or “Allow” anyways.
 If you choose to Block the website no longer prompt for the same.
 It’s fine with Facebook and other social media sites or use sites like “Product Hunt.”